-The minor in History consists of twelve (12) semester hours of History courses successfully completed with no lower than a grade of C-.
+The minor in history consists of fifteen (15) semester hours of history courses successfully completed with no lower than a grade of C-.
 At least six (6) of those hours must be at or above the 3000 level.

-MINOR IN PUBLIC HISTORY / CONCENTRATION IN PUBLIC HISTORY
+PUBLIC HISTORY MINOR/ PUBLIC HISTORY CONCENTRATION

-The Department of History offers a Public History concentration for History majors as well as a Public History minor open to all students.
+The History program offers a Public History concentration for history majors as well as a Public History minor open to all students.
 These options are designed to offer interdisciplinary training to those interested in pursuing a career in public history.
 Both the concentration and the minor provide a strong basis in public history, focusing on research, critical issues in the field, and practical hands-on experience through the internship.
-These core History courses are supplemented with interdisciplinary electives designed to augment the student's proficiency in administration and communication in the public setting.
+These core history courses are supplemented with interdisciplinary electives designed to augment the student's proficiency in administration and communication in the public setting.